lnbglondon/CoinWallet/README.md

-# lnbg Coin wallet
+# Lnbg Coin Wallet

-Your key to web3
+Your key to web3 Fast and Secure

 ## Quickstart: